 Alec talked about his own professional journey starting VisionSpark, and shared the company’s Purpose: Helping organizations make better people decisions, so they can flourish and have the freedom of time to pursue other passions.

-Alec said that Purpose should be part of the hiring process and included in your job posting.
-A good job posting has four parts:
+Alec said that a good job posting has four parts:

 • Who – the behaviors, traits and values of the right candidates